 Number of Convertible Debentures Liability Component Equity Component

-Issuance of convertible debentures 12,621 1,193 69

-Deferred income tax liability - - (16)

-Accretion of discount - 1 -

 Balance at December 31, 2020 12,621 1,194 53

+Accretion of discount - 14 -

+Balance at December 31, 2021 12,621 1,208 53

+Accretion of discount - 14 -

+Balance at December 31, 2022 12,621 1,222 53

-On December 1, 2020, the Company issued \$1.26 million of unsecured convertible debentures at a price of \$100 per debenture.
-The interest rate on the debenture is 10%, payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year.
+The Company has \$1.26 million of unsecured convertible debentures outstanding.
+The interest rate on the debentures is 10%, payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year.
 During the term of the debenture, the debenture is convertible into common shares of the Company at the option of the holder based on a conversion price of \$1.50 per common share.
-Due to the conversion feature of the debenture, for accounting purposes the debentures were bifurcated between debt and equity using a discount rate of 11.5% for a debt value of \$1.19 million with the remainder recognized in shareholders' equity as the equity component of the convertible debentures.
+Due to the conversion feature of the debenture, the debentures were bifurcated between debt and equity using a discount rate of 11.5% for a debt value of \$1.19 million with the remainder recognized in shareholders' equity as the equity component of the convertible debentures.

 The debentures have a term of five years and mature on November 30, 2025.
-The debentures may not be redeemed by the Company prior to December 1, 2021.
-During the remainder of the term, the Company may redeem the debentures over the term based on the following basis:
+The debentures could not be redeemed by the Company prior to December 1, 2021.
+During the remainder of the term, the Company may redeem the debentures over the term based on the following:

-Year 2 - 110% of the principal amount plus accrued interest Year 3 - 105% of the principal amount plus accrued interest Years 4 and 5 - 100% of the principal amount plus accrued interest
+Year 3 - 105% of the principal amount plus accrued interest Years 4 and 5 - 100% of the principal amount plus accrued interest

-The subscribers to the debenture offering consisted of current shareholders of the Company, with the directors and officers of the Company participating in the offering.
+The subscribers to the debenture offering consisted of shareholders of the Company.